adaeris/adaeris.github.io/DarknessintheForest.md

 ## Chapter 1 (Skykit)

-"AH!"
-Skykit screamed.
+It was a nice sunny day.
+Skykit went outside of the nursery with Honeykit, her sister.
+Berrysky, her mother was watching them from the nursery.

+"You guys can play mossball."
+Berrysky requested.

+Hmm, maybe we can play. it would be fun.
+Skykit thought.

+"Lets do it!"
+Honeykit replied exitedly.

+"Who should throw first?"
+Skykit asked.

+"What did you say?"
+Honeykit asked.

+Honeykit is rarely deaf. and Skykit hated it.

+"WHO SHOULD THROW FIRST?!?"
+Skykit almost yelling.

+"I can."
+Honeykit offered.

+"Alright" Skykit told Honeykit while she passed to the medecine den to get the moss.

+Skykit cam back with mos and gave it to Honeykit.
+Honeykit threw the moss very hard and Skykit almost caugt it.

+"Ow..."
+Skykit waid as the moss hit her face.

 "What?
 Did I throw the moss too hard??"
-Asked Honeykit her sister.
+Asked Honeykit

 "Yes.."
 Replied Skykit.

-Skykit was playing mossball with her.
+Skykit was really done after that.

 "What did you say?"
 Asked Honeykit.